brainsatplay/brainsatplay/src/services/osc/README.md

     onframe = (result) => {}   //per-frame callback (e.g. for UI updates)
 );

-//send data to the other endpoint oscstream.sendOSC(
+//send data to the other socket oscstream.sendOSC(
     message='test',
     localAddress,